Sean-w94/atmos/article/article.md

 This means we can decouple style from structure whilst also isolating its domain of influence to a particular view.

-Let's take a look at the `excitement-in` view (this is the view that uses emoticons for user input)
+Let's take a look at the `excitement-in` view (this is the view that uses emoticons for user input).

 [app/views/excitement-in/view.tag][]